mike-el/mike-el.github.io/README.md

 ## Project: Forecasting with a boosted decision tree: XGBoost algorithm
 Using a standard "video games" data set that contains columns like: sales volumes; critic and user scores; year of release; genre.

-The project objective I set myself was a hard one
+The project objective I set myself was a hard one (as the explanatory variables were always going to be weak predictors of global sales)
  - 'Critic_Score','Critic_Count','User_Score','User_Count','Rating','Year_of_Release' - the candidate explanatory variables.
  - 'Global_Sales' - the variable we want to predict.